Pomodorify/Pomodorify/README.md

 2. **Set Goals:** Define your task and set timers to begin your focused work session.
 3. **Track Progress:** Monitor your productivity and analyze your performance through detailed statistics.
 4. **Stay Motivated:** Stay motivated and track your progress using statistics.

-**Contribute:**

-Whether it's bug fixes, feature enhancements, or feedback, your input helps us improve Pomodorify for everyone.
-Feel free to submit issues, pull requests, or reach out to us directly.

 **License:**